eKta37/Horoscope/readme.md

 HOROSCOPE

 	An application which predicts your future based on your ZODIAC SIGN/NUMBER.

-Concept Used
+Concepts Used

 	Taking input
 	Type casting - str to int